 Publication Date: 2012

 Fast Liquid Chromatography-Mass Spectrometry Methods in Food and Environmental Analysis by Oscar Núñez BurcioThere is a growing need for high-throughput separations in food and environmental research that are able to cope with the analysis of a large number of compounds in very complex matrices.
 Whereas the most common approach for solving many analytical problems has often been high-performance liquid chromatography (HPLC), the recent use of fast or ultra-fast chromatographic methods for environmental and food analysis has increased the overall sample throughput and laboratory efficiency without loss (and even with an improvement) in the resolution obtained by conventional HPLC systems.

-By 1900, chemistry had come a long way from its origins in medieval times with the alchemists.
+OCR A2 Chemistry by Helicon Publishing and RM Education PLC.By 1900, chemistry had come a long way from its origins in medieval times with the alchemists.
 The understanding of the elements and chemical reactions had become a distinct science separate from natural philosophy, or physics as it is now known.
 The existence of the atom was still in dispute, although most scientists accepted it as a useful concept.
 The first subatomic particle, the electron, had been discovered, but scientists did not fully understand what they had found.

 The Norton History of Chemistry by William H. BrockRecounts the rise of a sophisticated science, from the alchemists' futile attempts to turn lead into gold, through the emergence of the modern study of chemistry in the work of Boyle, Lavoisier, and Dalton, to the twentieth-century breakthroughs of Linus Pauling and others.